zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

     <template name="layout" src="/mytemplate.zul"/>
 </div>
 ```
-The usage is the same as we mentioned in previous chapters.
-But We can also use the following tags to describe a component creation logic based on certain conditions.
+The usage is the same as what we mentioned in previous chapters.
+But we can also use the following tags to describe a component creation logic based on certain conditions.

-## Apply a Template
+## Applying a Template
 When we apply a template, ZK will create the components inside the template upon its logic and insert those components into the position of `<apply>` tag.
 Therefore, we also call it *Template Injection*.

 We usually apply a template with its name like: